TommyGPrimo/CRISPRaiCircuitsModeling/docs/Functional Specification.md

 - User should have a basic understanding of [Principles of genetic circuits](https://www.nature.com/articles/nmeth.2926)

 ### Usecases
-Objective: The user intends to understand the effect of gene expression of their target gene in the prescence of competitor gRNAs that use up the CRISPRa-resources.
+Objective: The user intends to understand the effect of gene expression with changing CRISPRa components and at what concentration to use and inducer to reach saturation of a protein

 *Follow Tutorial in Jupyter notebook for example*